top of page

 Our Return:

-We plan to arrive back in College Station sometime on Thursday night, June 22...maybe
+We plan to arrive back in College Station sometime on Friday evening, July 25.
+Our goal is

 our real-time location.